EnoshNyarige/IGCSE-Computer-Science-Feb-March-2018-Paper-2-Program-Solution/README.md

 --------------------------------------------------------------------------------------------------------------------------------

+The code has been separated into 3 sections using docstrings, each corresponding to a task outlined by the pre-release material.
+The comments in the code further divide it into the outlined sub-tasks.

-Let me know if there are any issues in the issues tab.
-Feel free to commit.
+Let me know if there are any issues in the relevant tab on the repo main page.
+Feel free to make commits if I'm unable to reply at that point of time.